Cylinders in singular del Pezzo surfaces: Absence of Cylinders

 Let $C$ be the unique curve in the anticanonical linear system $|-K_S|$ whose proper transform by the blow up $f$ passes through the point $Q$.

-The curve $C$ has at least two irreducible components.
+The curve $C$ has at most two irreducible components.
 If the curve $C$ is irreducible, then $D\ne C$ by Lemma~\ref{lemma:rank-Cl-group}.
 Suppose that the curve $C$ has two irreducible components.
 If the rank of the divisor class group of $S$ is greater than two, then $D\ne C$ by Lemma~\ref{lemma:rank-Cl-group}.
-If the rank of the divisor class group of $S$ is two, then $R$ is a union of four distinct lines, and hence the log pair $(S,C)$ is log canonical.
-By Theorem~\ref{theorem:dP2}, the log pair $(S,D)$ must be log canonical as well.
+If the rank of the divisor class group of $S$ is two, then $R$ is a union of four distinct lines, and hence $(S,C)$ is log canonical.
+By Theorem~\ref{theorem:dP2}, $(S,D)$ must be log canonical as well.
 This is a contradiction.
-In this case, $C$ must be irreducible.

 Let $\mu$ be the greatest rational number such that $D^\prime=(1+\mu)D-\mu C$ is effective.
-The log pair $(S,D^\prime)$ is not log canonical at the point $P$ and the log pair $(\bar{S},f^*(D^\prime))$ is not log canonical at the point $Q$ by Lemma~\ref{lemma:pseudo-convexity}.
-The same curve $C$ is the curve in $|-K_S|$ whose proper transform by the blow up $f$ passes through the point $Q$.
-By Theorem~\ref{theorem:dP2} the curve $C$ must be contained in the support of $D'$.
+The log pair $(S,D^\prime)$ is not log canonical at $P$ and $(\bar{S},f^*(D^\prime))$ is not log canonical at $Q$ by Lemma~\ref{lemma:pseudo-convexity}.
+The same curve $C$ is the curve in $|-K_S|$ whose proper transform by the blow up $f$ passes through $Q$.
+By Theorem~\ref{theorem:dP2} the curve $C$ is contained in the support of $D'$.
 This is a contradiction. $\square$